nop33/si/src/content/custom-page/home.md

   projectsByCategory:
     - category: Policy support
       title: "Policy-making"
       description: "Policy-making is characterized by complexity.
-We help you and your team grapple productively with it."
+We help you and your network grapple productively with it."
       orientation: cards-on-the-left
     - category: Field-building
       title: "Field-building"